Sony RX100 II vs Panasonic G9

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been available for much longer (launched in June 2013).

-Reasons to prefer the Panasonic Lumix DC-G9:
+Advantages of the Panasonic Lumix DC-G9:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.